stjude/punctatools/README.md

  and your images contain a channel with a fluorescent label specific to this region of interest.
 Otherwise, go to step 3.

-1. Set up the parameter of the cell segmentation with the [setup_roi_segmentation.ipynb](notebooks/setup_roi_segmentation.ipynb) notebook.
+1. Set up the [parameters](docs/parameters.md#list-of-parameters-for-ROI-segmentation) of the cell segmentation with the [setup_roi_segmentation.ipynb](notebooks/setup_roi_segmentation.ipynb) notebook.
     Follow the instructions in the notebook.
 2. Segment the entire dataset with the [run_roi_segmentation.ipynb](notebooks/run_roi_segmentation.ipynb)